josephharold/Todo-List-App/README.md

 # Todo-list-app

-Todo list app is a personal project intended to assess the developers knowledge in developing using React.
+Todo list app is a personal project intended to assess the developer's knowledge in developing using React.